GPII/gpii-chrome-extension/README.md

     node tests/node-tests.js

-You can also run the browser tests, open your browser and go to:
+You can also run the browser tests.
+Inside chrome, browse to chrome://extensions, look for _GPII chrome extension_ and copy the _ID_ of the extension.
+Then browse to:

-    chrome-extension://ifommhafkphfognacgcmpidnpbffedlp/tests/highContrastTests.html
+    chrome-extension://<paste-the-ID-here>/tests/highContrastTests.html

 More tests are coming soon. :)